 - The Society Administration Assistant will contact those families with any outstanding fees and request information and a timescale of when fees will be brought up to date.

-- Should a family be two months in arrears, the Society Administrator will contact the family via email to request further information and a plan for payment; this may also be followed up by a phone call.
+- Should a family be two months in arrears, the Society Executive Director will contact the family via email to request further information and a plan for payment; this may also be followed up by a phone call.

-- Should there be no resolution to the outstanding fees the Society Administrator is obliged to take this case to the Executive Board.
+- Should there be no resolution to the outstanding fees the Society Executive Director is obliged to take this case to the Executive Board.

 - The Executive Board will place a timescale on when the fees are to be paid.

-- Should the fees still be outstanding by the deadline set by the Board, the children will be withdrawn from the Society by the Society Administrator.
+- Should the fees still be outstanding by the deadline set by the Board, the children will be withdrawn from the Society by the Society Executive Director.

 Emergency Closure Policy

 During emergency closure (including snow days) the following protocol will be followed:

 - Families who are aware that there is an impending snowstorm should listen to local radio, and check websites and Facebook pages.

 - The Executive Director should know before 6:15am if there is a school closure and will post notification on our Facebook page as to the status of the Centre.

 - If PME closes due to snow conditions, Preschool will follow the closures and NOT proceed with class.